Morphsec88/qubit-gravitational-deflection-filter/README.md

 The core operational concepts and the totality of the architectural configuration presented in this project are claimed as proprietary intellectual property:
 1. **Intra-Cryo 3-Channel Topology:** The specific parallel routing and termination of three isolated processing channels entirely within the cryogenic zone.
 2. **Material-Ring Regulation and Deflection Filtering:** The method of utilizing external concentric material rings to create precise local field gradients for wave-front deflection and parasitic mode suppression.
-3. **Double-Aperture Spatial Masking:** The dual-wall geometric isolation mechanism placed at the exit of each individual channel that physically blocks non-linear, drifted wave-fronts from reaching the dedicated sensors.
+3. **Double-Chamber Spatial Masking:** The structural integration of a dual-wall system that forms a completely isolated dark chamber behind which the sensor is nested, ensuring detection occurs strictly within this protected sub-enclosure.
 4. **Totality of the Configuration:** The combined structural arrangement where specific quantum states are validated strictly by passing through customized ring sequences and double-aperture bottlenecks into geographically separated sensors, translating physical filtering directly into raw counter updates.

 ## Physical Architecture & Theoretical Framework